gvwilson/thirdbit/fiction/in-heck/index.md

 Gumption would have said it was purring.

 He was almost done by the time Dockety spoke again.
-"You could be better at that."
+"You could perform that task more efficiently."

-Gumption shrugged.
 "Probably,"
-he admitted.
+Gumption admitted,
+feeling stung.

-"But to be better you would require training,"
+"But you would require training,"
 Dockety continued.
 "There is a school for mechanics in Sandy Bend.
 We could make the journey at the same time as the Regulators take Miz Roo for evaluation.